Best Trading Tool to Avoid Overtrading (2026)

 - Keep a focused watchlist (instead of scanning endlessly)

-- Create alert rules so you react only when conditions match your plan
+- Create alert rules so attention triggers only when conditions match your plan

-- Use alert history to avoid “last 24 hours” bias (Pro unlocks full history + range controls)
+- Use history to reduce recency bias (Pro unlocks full history + range controls)

 Best way to know when NOT to trade crypto.

-- Why you took the trade (in one sentence)
+- Why you took the trade (one sentence)

 Tool #4: a risk constraint (position sizing + loss limits)